 Pillar Awards

 Students in the John Martinson Honors College excel in a variety of areas both in and outside of the classroom as they engage in endeavors that embody the values of our curriculum.
-To recognize those students who have excelled in their engagement with the honors college curriculum or who demonstrate great promise of excellence, the college annually bestows individual Pillars+ Awards for Interdisciplinary Academics, Undergraduate Research, Leadership Development, Community Engagement, Global Engagement, Belonging and Inclusion, and Outstanding Senior.
+To recognize those students who have excelled in their engagement with the honors college curriculum or who demonstrate great promise of excellence, the college annually bestows individual Pillars+ Awards for Interdisciplinary Academics, Undergraduate Research, Leadership Development, Community Engagement, Global Engagement, and Outstanding Senior.

 Apply for a John Martinson Honors College Student Pillar Award!